DouglasDev222/sports-textil/replit.md

 - `orders` table: Groups multiple registrations into a single purchase order with payment info, voucher codes, and status (pendente, pago, cancelado, reembolsado, expirado)
 - `registrations` table: Individual registrations linked to order, event, modality, batch, athlete with unit price
 - `document_acceptances` table: Tracks which documents each athlete accepted and when

+**User Roles & Permissions**
+- `superadmin`: Full system access, can manage all admins and users
+- `admin`: Can create/edit organizers and events, but cannot manage other admins
+- `organizador`: Read-only access to their own event data (dashboard, registrations, exports)

 **Entity Relationships**
 - 1 Organizer -> many Events